IMPORT TARIFFS - LATEST NEWS & UPDATES

 • Importers can purchase a customs bond directly from a surety company licensed by the U.S. Treasury or through a licensed customs broker.

-• It generally takes two to five days to secure a customs bond.
+• It generally takes two to five days to secure a US customs bond.
 Customs brokers can sometimes expedite this process.

 • Brokers can guide importers through the bond selection process, ensure proper paperwork is filed, and manage renewals to prevent clearance delays.